 As soon as all admission information has been received, documents will be evaluated and the applicant will be notified of his/her standing.
-To accept admission to King's, new students must register within 14 calendar days of the date of admission or by June 15, whichever comes later.
+To accept admission to King's for the Fall term, new students must register within 14 calendar days of the date of admission or by June 15, whichever comes later.
+To accept admission to King's for the Winter term, new students must register within 14 calendar days of the date of admission or by November 30, whichever comes later.
 Students who register by these deadlines receive a \$50 discount on the required non refundable tuition deposit.
 Students who fail to register and pay within these deadlines are deemed to have allowed their admission to lapse.
 Lapsed admission may be reinstated by the submission of a registration worksheet and payment of the full tuition deposit.

 Students may write a letter to the Director of Admissions requesting that their admission be deferred from the Fall term to the Winter term.
-Please note that a fee may apply, see page 28.
+Please note that a fee may apply, see page 27.